Leigh Academy Rainham: Site

-Leigh Academy Rainham is situated on Otterham Quay Lane, on the eastern border of Rainham, following successful consultation and planning approval from Medway Council building works began and the school opened for September 2021.
+Leigh Academy Rainham is situated on Otterham Quay Lane, on the eastern border of Rainham, following successful consultation and planning approval from Medway Council,building works began and the school opened in September 2021.
 There is a single point of vehicular access from a roundabout on Otterham Quay Road.
-To reduce traffic there are 4 dedicated school buses, with a 140 space carpark for the staff and evening events.
+To reduce traffic, there are four dedicated school buses, with a 140-space carpark for the staff and evening events.

 Building

-Bowmer + Kirkland were appointed as the construction partner, and employed CPMG Architects to design a standards compliant, sustainable building.
-It is a standard 3-storey (75m x 45m) block design with sports- facilities in a smaller attached single storey (33m x 18m) block.
+Bowmer + Kirkland was appointed as the construction partner, and employed CPMG Architects to design a standards compliant, sustainable building.
+It is a standard 3-storey (75m x 45m) block design with sports- facilities in a smaller attached single-storey (33m x 18m) block.

-The main 3 storey block has a figure eight like structure, being built around two internal courtyards or atriums.
-One houses the school hall and activity studio and is two storeys high- the other is larger and three storeys in height and is used as the dining area.
-The specialist teaching areas are around the hall and the general classrooms and staff rooms are around the dining atrium.
-The layout of the three floors here is identical, and are labelled on the plan as colleges.
+The main 3 storey block has a figure eight-like structure, being built around two internal courtyards.
+One houses the school hall and activity studio, and is two storeys high.
+The other is larger and three storeys in height and is used as the dining area.
+The specialist teaching areas are around the hall, while the general classrooms and staff rooms are around the dining atrium.
+The layout of the three floors are identical, and are labelled on the plan as colleges.